-AIDA had one of its biggest years yet in 2007.
+AIDA had one of its biggest years in 2007.
 The first of the new class of ships, AIDAdiva, entered service, while AIDAblu -- always purely a "stopgap" ship for AIDA, as it wasn't purpose-built for the company -- left the fleet, headed for that British AIDA copy Ocean Village.
-In early 2007, Carnival also announced the foundation of a new joint venture with TUI, Germany's largest tour operator.
-The venture is 25 percent owned by TUI and 75 percent by Carnival, and it encompasses AIDA and also in the future a new, more traditional German-market cruise brand called TUI Cruises.
-In a way, this joint venture has brought AIDA full circle -- it was TUI from which Deutsche Seereederei bought Seetours, and TUI founded and owns the Robinson Clubs on which the "club ship" concept itself was based.
+AIDAdiva's sister ship, AIDAbella, followed in 2008.

 The original Aida, built in 1996, is now AIDAcara; the 38,531-ton, 1,180-passenger ship was refurbished in 2005.
 Similar but slightly larger are the 2002-built, 42,289-ton, 1,266-passenger AIDAvita and its 2003-built sister AIDAaura.
 These mid-sized ships form the backbone of the AIDA fleet.
 All were custom-designed for the "club ship" concept and thus feature two large buffet restaurants, along with only a small (extra-cost) waiter-service restaurant.
-There is the usual array of bars and lounges, a large theatre, a big pool deck with volleyball/basketball court, an absolutely vast AIDA Spa, an equally big fitness complex called Fit & Fun that even includes an indoor putting green and golf simulatorm, and a kids' club.
+There is the usual array of bars and lounges, a large theater, a big pool deck with volleyball/basketball court, a vast AIDA Spa, an equally big fitness complex called Fit & Fun that even includes an indoor putting green and golf simulator, and a kids club.